zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Do not ignore your gift.
-Your gift is the thing you do the absolute best with the least amount of effort."
+> "A lot of people have gone further than they thought they could because someone else thought they could."
 >
-> — Steve Harvey
+> — Zig Ziglar
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch